 Lanell “KO” Bellows was born in Kansas City, Missouri on November 27, 1985.
 He maintains that his upbringing provided him with an indestructible mentality.
 At a young age, Bellows found himself caught up in numerous fights, naturally deciding that boxing was what he wanted to do.
-Despite the lack much amateur experience, his innate ability lends credence to his promise as a professional.
+Despite the lack of much amateur experience, his innate ability lends credence to his promise as a professional.

-Bellows is not just a boxing success story; he’s also a father, brother, and son who puts his family at the center of his world.
+Bellows is not just a boxing story; he’s also a father, brother, and son who puts his family at the center of his world.
 Checking out the latest movie release, spending time with his kids, and playing basketball are just a few of the ways that Bellows spends his free time.
 He says if he weren’t boxing he’d be a barber.